owickstrom/the-bringhurst-web/README.md

 # The Proportional Web

-Inspired by *The Elements of Typographic Style*
+Inspired by the book *The Elements of Typographic Style* by Robert Bringhurst.

 <hr>